tanvir108115/huffmand_encoder_decoder/README.md

 # Huffmand encoding and decoding
 ###[Live demo](https://www.google.com)

+## Description
+This is a Huffman encoder and decoder project, which can perform 3 functions.
+The first function will encode the input file and save it in "FILENAME.bin" format.
+The second function can decode the BIN file created by the first function.
+Finally the third function with perform both function 1 and 2 sequencially.
+Python Langugage has been used to write the code.

 ## Instruction to run the program:
 1. Download the files named app.py and run.py and save them in the same folder.
 2. Copy the file location.
 Example is shown below: